 A positive test result means that you have the infection you were tested for.
 A negative test result means that you don’t have the infection.

 In some cases you can be summoned to testing according to the communicable diseases act.
-You might have had sex with someone who has an infection that is subject to the communicable diseases act or if there’s another reason to believe that you might be infected.
+This may happen if you have had sex with someone who has an infection that is covered by the communicable diseases act, or if there’s another reason to believe that you might be infected.

-How often should I get tested for HIV and other sexually transmitted infections?
+How often should I get tested for HIV and other STIs?